Updated:

 The non-stationary nature of the signal of such mobile devices requires a high level of fidelity that cannot be achieved by using AM signal.
 The FM is also used in recording the audio information on magnetic tapes for both audio and video format.
 In the case of the videotape, the FM is used to store the audio track in VHS and other VCR systems.
 It is also suitable for storing the luminance information for a video signal due to the nature of the information, as luminance requires a wide frequency range.

 Other applications of the FM include the telemetry and monitoring.
 Several methods of analyzing seismic activity and geologic reconnaissance utilize the frequency-modulated signal.
-The continuous-wave (CW) radars operate on FM principles, which gives them an advantage over pulsed radars, which cannot receive the signal while transmitting and thus fail to detect close-range targets [5].
+The continuous-wave (CW) radars operate on FM principles, which gives them an advantage over pulsed radars, which cannot receive the signal while transmitting and thus fail to detect close-range targets.
 The monitoring newborns for seizures via EEG also uses the FM signal.

 Possible Future Application

-The possible novel applications of FM is utilizing its principles in hearing devices.
-Among the drawbacks of a hearing, the device is the so-called “cocktail party effect” – the inability to hear among the sounds of a similar volume.
+The possible novel application of FM is utilizing its principles in hearing devices.
+Among the drawbacks of hearing, the device is the so-called “cocktail party effect” – the inability to hear among the sounds of a similar volume.
 It appears that the human anatomy accounts for this, and is able to apply listening selectively while the hearing devices do not have such a feature.
 Meanwhile, the FM exhibits what is known as the capture effect, in which the stronger signal overtakes the nearby weaker one when they are close enough on a frequency scale.
-While the concept is in its earliest stage [6], it is possible that this feature of FM can also serve as an effective solution for the currently existing problem.
+While the concept is in its earliest stage, it is possible that this feature of FM can also serve as an effective solution for the currently existing problem.

 Conclusion